Online Summer Academy 2022: Questions & Answers

 When and where did the event take place?

-What technical equipment do I need to participate?
+What technical equipment was needed to participate?

 Was there a participation fee?